-9. Spartan warriors kept their vigor with a potion made of salt, vinegar and blood.
+9. For some culinary interesting facts about Ancient Greece: the Spartan warriors of ancient Greece kept their vigor with a potion of salt, vinegar, and blood.
 Wanna try?

 10. Let's get it on.
 Durex's poll on sexual activity places Greece as the number one country in the world for sexual activity.
 The average Greek has sex 164 times a year.
-The Brazilians come in second with 145 times and Russians and Polish tie for 3rd with 143 times.
+The Brazilians come in second with 145 and Russians and Polish tie for 3rd with 143.
 The Japanese come in last with 48 times.
-Greeks also come in first for a variety of sexual activities including role playing and fantasies.
+Greeks also come in first for a variety of sexual activities including role-playing and fantasies.

 11. Greece's Santorini island has been labeled the world's most beautiful island destination by pretty much everyone.

 12. Let's dance!
-Greece has been around for a looong time, so it makes sense that they would count over 4,000 traditional dances in their country's repertoire.
+One of the cool facts about Greece is that it has been around for a looong time, so it makes sense that they would count over 4,000 traditional dances in their country's repertoire.